 Cloud computing is the delivery of computing services over the internet, including servers, databases, storage, software, networking, analytics, and intelligence.
 This means that, instead of storing information and files on a local computer or network, you can access these things from any device, as long as you can get online.
 For a variety of reasons – reducing cost, increasing productivity, speed and efficiency, security, performance, flexibility, and increased collaboration between employees amongst them – cloud computing has become the dominant option for people and businesses.

-That said, with all the speed, innovations and efficiencies that come with cloud computing, moving to the cloud does open a new set of potential risks.
+That said, with all the speed, innovations, and efficiencies that come with cloud computing, moving to the cloud does open a new set of potential risks.
 As secure as cloud computing may be – with the highly sophisticated security tools and resources many cloud providers put in place – there are still tangible risks at play that businesses should be prepared to face.

-Some Common Risks Of Cloud Computing
+Security Risks Of Cloud Computing

 Data Security / Privacy